FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ### Usage

-The script has no run parameters, you can run it as is
+The script has no run parameters, you can run it as is.
 ```bash
 perl svfe_ipc_monitoring.pl;
 ```

+The queue data will be printed once after the script launch, then the script will finish the work.
+It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times.

 <details>
   <summary>Result example</summary>